Current Template Version: 2.29 (updated 1st May 08) - see what's new!

 Experiment with pricing to find optimal prices

 When selling online, your item prices should be set to 'optimal' to maximise sales; this value isn't always apparent until experimenting with the price of each item.
 Your visitors may like your items, and be convinced by your promises of service, and trust your company, but the price may prevent them from buying.
 Create special offers - putting items/categories on short special offers to learn where these optimal prices can be found.
+Sometimes prices can be too LOW and visitors view your site suspiciously!

 Be on the visitor's side